 Founded in 1988, Orcas Montessori School on Orcas Island offers a dynamic learning environment for preschoolers and kindergartners based on the educational philosophy and methods of Dr. Maria Montessori.
 Dr. Montessori, Italy’s first female physician and a pioneer in childhood education, convened her first classroom in Rome in 1907.
 Her philosophy and methods have been tested for over 100 years.

-Orcas Montessori School helps its 20-25 students create a “community of learners” in which the younger students observe the developing skills of the older students, while the older children develop leadership skills and help the younger students.
+Orcas Montessori School helps its students create a community of learners in which the younger students observe the developing skills of the older students, while the older children develop leadership skills and help the younger students.
 This approach fosters independent learning and a lively, cooperative system.

-When children encounter interpersonal differences, we seek to help them work out those differences not by relying on an external system of rewards and punishments, but by developing their own sense of discipline and community.
+When children encounter interpersonal differences, we seek to help them work out those differences by developing their own sense of discipline and community, not by relying on an external system of rewards and punishments.

 Meet Our Teachers

 Skye Robertson is the current Teaching Assistant for the Orcas Montessori School.
 Before starting at OMS in the spring of 2021 Skye worked in local child care settings.
 Skye served as an Outdoor Environmental Educator at summer camps in Maine and Washington.
 She designed activities and curriculum for campers, as well as supervised high and low ropes courses and led hiking and ski trips.

 Skye is an avid birder and enjoys reading short stories and poetry.
 You may see her around town as she volunteers for several local non-profits in her spare time.